pbek/QOwnNotes/webpage/src/de/scripting/methods-and-objects.md

 property string myDirectory;
 property string mySelection;

-// Registrieren Sie Ihre Einstellungsvariablen, sodass der Nutzer Sie in den Skripteinstellungen festlegen kann
+// register your settings variables so the user can set them in the script settings
 //
-// es gibt leider kein QVariantHash in Qt, wir können nur
+// unfortunately there is no QVariantHash in Qt, we only can use
-// QVariantMap (was kein arbiträres sortieren hat) oder QVariantList (was immerhin
+// QVariantMap (that has no arbitrary ordering) or QVariantList (which at
-// arbiträr sortiert werden kann) verwenden property variant settingsVariables: [
+// least can be ordered arbitrarily) property variant settingsVariables: [
     {
         "identifier": "myString",